kagiko/vaultwarden-wiki/Building-binary.md

-This page is primarily for those interested in bitwarden_rs development, or who have a specific reason for wanting to build their own binary.
+This page is primarily for those interested in vaultwarden development, or who have a specific reason for wanting to build their own binary.

 Typical users should either [[deploy via Docker|Which-container-image-to-use]], [[extract the pre-built binaries|Pre-built binaries]] from the Alpine-based Docker images, or look for a [[third-party package|Third-party-packages]].